objectiv/objectiv.io/docs/docs/taxonomy/reference/abstract-contexts/AbstractLocationContext.md

 import Mermaid from '@theme/Mermaid';

 This is the abstract parent of all [Location Contexts](/taxonomy/reference/location-contexts/overview.md).
-Location Contexts are used to populate the `location_stack`  properties of an event.
+Location Contexts are used to populate the `location_stack` property of an event.
 A Location Stack is meant to describe accurately where an event originated in the UI.

 See [Location Contexts](/taxonomy/reference/location-contexts/overview.md) for all Contexts that inherit from AbstractGlobalContext.